Decomposition spaces in Combinatorics: Simplicial groupoids and fat nerves

 \begin{blanko}{Rezk complete Segal spaces.} A simplicial groupoid is a {\em Segal space} if $X_2 \simeq X_1\times_{X_0} X_1$, as in \eqref{appendix-segal-pb}, and in general the canonical Segal map

 is an equivalence for each $n\geq 1$.

 Consider the contractible groupoid generated by one isomorphism $0\isopil 1$, and its strict nerve $J$.
-A Segal space $X$ is {\em Rezk complete} if the map $J\to *$ induces an equivalence of groupoids $\Map(*,X)\to\Map(J,X)$, which in terms means that $s_0: X_0 \to X_1$ is fully faithful and has as its essential image the arrows that admit left and right quasi-inverses.
-More intuitively, the condition expresses the idea that up to homotopy there are no other weakly invertible arrows than the identities.
+A Segal space $X$ is {\em Rezk complete} if the map $J\to *$ induces an equivalence of groupoids $\Map(*,X)\to\Map(J,X)$, which in turn means that $s_0: X_0 \to X_1$ is fully faithful and has as its essential image the arrows that admit left and right quasi-inverses.
+More intuitively, the condition expresses the idea that up to homotopy there are no other weakly invertible arrows than those coming from $X_0$ via the degeneracy map $s_0$.

 The Rezk complete Segal spaces are precisely those simplicial groupoids that are levelwise-equivalent to the fat nerve of a category. \end{blanko}

 \begin{blanko}{Monoidal groupoids.} A monoidal groupoid is a monoidal category $(\CC,\tensor,I)$ which happens to be a groupoid.
 For these, one can define the {\em monoidal nerve}, which is essentially a simplicial groupoid $X:\simplexcategory\op\to\Grpd$.
 One takes $X_0$ to be a singleton, takes $X_1$ to be the groupoid itself, and more generally let $X_n$ be the $n$-fold cartesian product